Intrum uudistuu

 • For foreign debt collection agents in connection with international debt collection services

-• For number, address and contact information service companies and the Finnish Digital Agency for checking information
+• For number, address and contact information service companies and the Digital and Population Data Services Agency for checking information

 • Name and address information to delivery companies for mailing letters